Moradabad–Ambala main line

-The Moradabad–Ambala line (also known as Moradabad–Ambala main line) is a railway line connecting in the Indian state of Uttar Pradesh and in Haryana.
+The Moradabad–Ambala main line is a railway line connecting in the Indian state of Uttar Pradesh and in Haryana.
 The line is under the administrative jurisdiction of Northern Railway.

 History

 The Scinde, Punjab & Delhi Railway completed the 483 km –Ambala–– line in 1870 connecting Multan (now in Pakistan) with Delhi.

 The Varanasi–Lucknow– main line of Oudh and Rohilkhand Railway was extended to in 1886.

 Electrification

 The Ambala– sector was electrified in 1996–98 and –Roorkee in 2003–04.
 The Roorkee–Mordabad sector was electrified around 2005–06.

 The Ambala–Laksar– sector is an electrified double-line.

 Sheds and workshops

 Ambala has an outstation shed for Shakurbasti WDS-4 locos.
 Jagadhari has a carriage and wagon workshop and a bridge workshop.

 Speed limit

 The Ambala Cantonment to moradabad jn line is classified as a "Group D " line and can take speeds up to 110 km/ h.

 Passenger movement

 and on this line, are amongst the top hundred booking stations of Indian Railway.